How much would you love to be able to lose weight by eating all the foods that you want and

 circulation and sleep rhythms, and so much more.
 Face it.
 Your body is a miracle.
 That means

-As you learn to manage your stress on a consistent basis and find new ways of satisfying your emotional needs,
+As you learn to manage your stress and anxiety on a consistent basis and find new ways of satisfying your emotional needs,

 your urges to overeat will become less.
 As you gradually take steps to minimize the duration, intensity and frequency